Slow Cooker Swamp Potatoes

 A large spoon holding up a scoop of potatoes, green beans, and kielbasa over a crockpot.

-Ingredients for swamp potatoes on a table.
+Ingredients for swamp potatoes on a table with text overlay.

 Potatoes: Baby gold potatoes that are halved - no need to even peel them, so easy.

-Kielbasa: Sliced kielbasa, you don’t even need to brown this.
+Kielbasa: Sliced kielbasa; you don't even need to brown this.

 Green Beans: I use Fresh green beans; they hold up well with the long cooking time.

-How to Make Swamp Potatoes
+How To Make Swamp Potatoes in the Slow Cooker

 1. Add all the ingredients to the crock (yes, all of them!).
 Stir.

-2. Cook low and slow – we want those potatoes to be fork tender.
+1. Cook low and slow - we want those potatoes to be fork tender.

-3. Scoop and serve up!
+1. Scoop and serve up!

 Simple Swaps